Ywain: Medieval literature

 The Brythonic settlers of Brittany brought much of their insular British culture when they came to the continent, and in the 12th century, updated versions of Breton lais and stories became popular with French audiences.
 The French poet Chrétien de Troyes wrote the romance Yvain, the Knight of the Lion at the same time he was working on Lancelot, the Knight of the Cart during the 1170s.
 In it, the eponymous hero Yvain seeks to avenge his cousin Calogrenant who had been defeated by an otherworldly knight beside a magical storm-making fountain in the forest of Brocéliande.
 Yvain defeats the knight, Esclados, and falls in love with his widow Laudine.
 With the aid of Laudine's servant Lunete, Yvain wins his lady and marries her, but his cousin Gawain convinces him to embark on chivalric adventure.
 Yvain's wife assents but demands he return after a set period of time, but he becomes so enthralled in his knightly exploits that he forgets his lady, and she bars him from returning.
 Yvain goes mad with grief and lives naked in the woods (probably the earliest instance of a hero's mental illness in French literature, which later became a popular motif), but eventually is cured by Morgan and decides to win back his love.
 A lion he rescues from a dragon proves to be a loyal companion and a symbol of knightly virtue, and helps him complete his quest, which includes defeating the giant Harpins and two demons.
 In the end, Laudine, rescued from the stake, allows him and his lion to return to her fortress.

-Chrétien's Yvain had a large and widespread impact.
+Chrétien's Yvain had a large and widespread impact, being reworked into several romances in different languages and with various changes to the story and to his character.
 German poet Hartmann von Aue used it as the basis for his Middle High German court epic Iwein.
 The author of Owain, or the Lady of the Fountain, one of the Welsh Romances included in the Mabinogion, tells essentially the same story, recasting the work in a Welsh setting (featuring a black lion saved from a serpent).
-It also exists in several further versions in different languages, including the Middle English Ywain and Gawain.
+It also exists in further versions, including the Old Norse Ivens Saga and the Middle English late romance Ywain and Gawain.